The Waterbed Effect on Quasiperiodic Disturbance Observer: Avoidance of Sensitivity Tradeoff with Time Delays: Waterbed Effect on QDOB

 The numerical results are shown in Fig.~\ref{fig:NR}.
 In the continuous-time cases of Fig.~\ref{fig:NR}(a) and (c), the integral values asymptotically converge toward $\delta_\mathrm{ct}$ as $w$ increases.
-In the discrete-time cases of Fig.~\ref{fig:NR}(b) and (d), the integral values converge to $\delta_\mathrm{dt}$ at $w=\pi$.
+In the discrete-time cases of Fig.~\ref{fig:NR}(b) and (d), the integral values reach $\delta_\mathrm{dt}$ at $w=\pi$.
 Note that